Dark matter to baryon ratio from scalar triplets decay in type-II seesaw: Triplet scalar leptogenesis and asymmetric DM

+In the left panel of Fig.\ref{BEq_Y_B-L} we show the $B-L$ abundance $Y_{B-L}$ generated by the lightest triplet.
+We see that the $B-L$ yield agrees with the Planck observation~\cite{Aghanim:2018eyx}.
+In the right panel of Fig.\ref{BEq_Y_B-L} we show the contribution of branching ratio $B_{L}$ to the abundance of $Y_{B-L}$.
+As the $B_{L}$ increases (which implies increasing dilution factor) the $Y_{B-L}$ decreases gradually until $B_{L} \approx 0.5$.
+For $B_L > 0.5$, $Y_{B-L}$ increases due to $\Gamma_1 \propto 1/\sqrt{B_{L}B_{H}}$ as given in Eq.\,\ref{Gamma_D}.

-The asymmetry which is generated by the decay of $\xi_{1}$ can be transferred from visible sector to the dark sector by a higher dimensional operator~\cite{Feng:2012jn}:
+Above electroweak phase transition a part of the $B-L$ asymmetry gets transferred to the baryon (B) asymmetry via the $B+L$ violating sphaleron transitions.
+The remaining $B-L$ asymmetry gets transferred to the dark sector by a higher dimensional operator~\cite{Feng:2012jn}:

+Note that this operator conserves $B-L$ and remains in thermal equilibrium above electroweak phase transition.
+As a result, the operator $\mathcal {O}_8$, redistributes the $B-L$ asymmetry between visible (comprising of SM fields) and dark (comprising of $\chi$) sectors.
+Since the DM candidate $\chi$ carries a Lepton number, $L=1$, we find that the lowest dimension operator allowed by the symmetry of our model that can transfer asymmetry from visible sector to dark sector is $\mathcal{O}_{8} =\overline{\chi}^{2}(L H)^{2}/M_{asy}^{4}$.
+Other possible lower dimensional operators, for example, dim-7, dim-6 and dim-5 allowed in this model, are not able to transfer the asymmetry from one sector to the other.
+So those operators will not alter the phenomenology of the asymmetric dark matter.
+See for instance ref.~\cite{asy_dm_zurek}.

+The $B-L$ asymmetry of the visible sector gets transferred to a net baryon asymmetry via sphaleron transitions which conserve $B-L$ but violate $B+L$.
+The $B-L$ asymmetry of dark sector remains untouched and we see it as relics of DM of the present Universe.
+The symmetric component of the DM $\chi$ gets annihilated to SM fields through $\phi-H$ mixing which we study in the next section.

-This transfer operator will decouple from the thermal plasma at different temperatures, depending on the value of $M_{asy}$.
-The decoupling temperature can be find out using the fact that, at the decoupling temperature the interaction rate of the transfer operator have the same order of magnitude with the Hubble expansion parameter.
-At the decoupling temperature $T_{D}$, the interaction rate $\Gamma_{\rm D}$ of the transfer operator $\mathcal{O}_8$ can be written as,
+Note that the $B-L$ transfer operator ${\cal O}_8$ will decouple from the thermal plasma at different temperatures, depending on the value of $M_{asy}$.
+The decoupling temperature can be found by comparing the interaction rate of the operator with the Hubble expansion parameter.
+At the decoupling temperature $T_{D}$, the interaction rate $\Gamma_{\rm D}$ of the transfer operator $\mathcal{O}_8$ can be given as,